VLRC Project

 Visual Language Research Corpus

-The Visual Language Research Corpus (VLRC) is a corpus of annotated comics analyzing the structures in visual languages of the world.
-The VLRC is made up of ~36,000 coded panels from 350+ comics from Europe, Asia, and the United States, across time periods (1940-present), and various genres.
+How do the visual languages used in comics around the world differ?
+Are their structures all universally the same?
+Do they differ?
+To start answering these questions, we built the Visual Language Research Corpus (VLRC), a corpus of ~38,000 annotated panels from 360+ comics from Europe, Asia, and the United States, across time periods (1940-present), and various genres.
 It also includes annotation of the entire run of the Calvin & Hobbes comic strip.

-The content of annotations includes coding of panel framing, semantic relations between panels, external compositional structure (page layout), multimodality, and a variety of other structures of visual languages
+The VLRC includes coding of panel framing, semantic relations between panels, external compositional structure (page layout), multimodality, and a variety of other structures of visual languages

 We are continuing corpus research with the TINTIN Project funded by a European Research Council Starting Grant.